UNC-Robotics/mpt/test/README.md

 # Unit Tests for MPT

-Running the unit tests requires [ninja](https://ninja-build.org/).
-The build system assumes that [Nigh](https://github.com/UNC-Robotics/nigh) is checked out at the same directory level as `mpt`.
+Running the unit tests requires [CMake](https://cmake.org/).
+The build assumes that [Nigh](https://github.com/UNC-Robotics/nigh) is checked out at the same directory level as `mpt`.
+Use the following commands to build (we assume the ninja build system is available):

-    % ./configure.sh
+    % mkdir build
+    % cmake -G Ninja ..
     % ninja

-Test classes are in `*_test.cpp` files.
-The `./configure.sh` script finds files that match this pattern and generates the build rules to run the tests.
-Whenever a new test is added the script will have to be run again.

-Some `./configure.sh` script behaviors can be overridden with environment variables.
-To set the C++ compiler, use the `CXX` environment variable.
-To set the flags the compile will use, set the `CFLAGS` environment variable.
-Here are a few examples:

-To generate a build file that will use clang++ and compile in debug symbols:

-    % CXX=clang++ CFLAGS=-g ./configure.sh

-To generate a build file that will use g++ using the default compiler flags:
+## Troubleshooting

+### Xcode + macOS + C++17

+The compiler included with macOS's Xcode does not appear to support all of C++17 without first upgrading to Mohave (macOS 10.14).
+Because there are also issues with getting OpenMP to work with this compiler, we recommend using a different compiler.
+See next tip.

+### Xcode + macOS + OpenMP

+The compiler included with macOS's Xcode supports OpenMP, but requires extra flags that CMake doesn't appear to be able to add.
+We recommend using a custom install of `clang` (version 5+) or `gcc` (version 7+)  and `libomp` using either MacPorts or Homebrew.
+Then make sure that cmake uses the right compiler:

+    % mkdir build
+    % cd build
+    % CXX=/path/to/clang++ CC=/path/to/clang cmake -G Ninja ..
-    % CXX=g++ ./configure.sh
+    % ninja